Leslie Z. Benet: Academic career

-Ph.D. theses and 100 post-doc students.
+Ph.D. theses and more than 140 post-doc students.
 Benet regularly advised the FDA in proposing guidance in the field of bioequivalence.
 His recent work extended the Biopharmaceutics Classification System, leading to the Biopharmaceutics Drug Disposition Classification System allowing the prediction of enzymes and transporters, transporter-enzyme interplay and transporter-transporter interplay for new molecular entities and drug-drug interactions for already marketed drugs.
 Benet is listed as one of the "25 Top Pharmacy Professors" in the USA.

 Published works

-Benet published over 570 articles in peer-reviewed journals, more than 100 book chapters, and seven books.
+Benet published over 630 articles in peer-reviewed journals, more than 100 book chapters, and seven books.
+According to Google Scholar his publications have been cited on more than 65,000 occasions.